sonals/py-libelf/README.rst

 PY-LIBELF
 =========

-Python bindings for libelf which is part of https://sourceware.org/elfutils/
+Python bindings for ``libelf`` which is part of elfutils, https://sourceware.org/elfutils/

 Install
 *******